Save Big on Celeb-Loved Skincare During SkinStore's Anniversary Sale

-Save Up to 30% on Celeb-Loved Skincare During SkinStore's Anniversary Sale This Weekend
+SkinStore's Anniversary Sale Ends Tomorrow — Save Up to 30% on NuFace, RevitaLash and More Beauty Favorites

-For its 26th birthday, SkinStore is offering up to 30% off thousands of shoppers' all-time favorite hair, makeup, skin care, body and fragrance products.
+For two more days, SkinStore is offering up to 30% off thousands of shoppers' all-time favorite hair, makeup, skin care, body and fragrance products.
 Whether you need to replenish your beauty must-haves or if you want to try something new, the SkinStore Anniversary Sale is the place to shop this weekend.

 Now through Monday, February 27, you can score major markdowns on top brands with the code CELEBRATE.
 Just in time for a much-needed reset before spring, the sale offers discounts on premium skincare brands we know and love — including Sunday Riley, EltaMD, RevitaLash, NuFace and more.
 But better yet, the anniversary sale isn't limited to their skincare selection.
 SkinStore's extensive line of high-end haircare and cosmetics are also discounted during this exceptional event.

 Find all the must-have beauty products you need from Drew Barrymore's favorite anti-aging serum to cleansing masks and face moisturizers by celeb-loved brands.
-Below, shop ET's favorite picks from the SkinStore Anniversary Sale that you won't want to miss.
+Below, shop ET's favorite picks from the SkinStore Anniversary Sale that you won't want to miss before the deals are gone tomorrow.

 Banish puffy eyes with the help of these gel eye patches from Peter Thomas Roth that are made with hydrating hyaluronic acid.
 Store them in the fridge for a cool, relaxing experience.